calaldees/teachingWorkshops/schoolOfETD/programming_frameworks_and_languages/_viva.md

   Where did you set the content type for `/`
   When you were developing your solution, can you describe an error you found, how did you resolve this?

+### Client
-  Can you run the client tests
+* Can you run the client tests
-  Where would you look for failed test information?
+* Where would you look for failed test information?
-  Can you show where you setup `main` as an ID - Why did you create this?
+  * Do they know where the output videos are?
-  Show where you attached an action to a button.
+* Show where you attached an action to a button.
 What was the action? what code was executed?
 Talk us through the information flow.
+* How did you get the server host address from the query string `?api=`
+* How do you render html with templated variables - show me the features of the framework that allowed you to do this
+* How did you make your html elements discoverable to the automated tests?

+### Client Layout
+* Can you show my how you styled your buttons and inputs
+* Can you resize your client display width
+  * Can you talk about how you achieved this

 Solutions
 ---------